-In this fast test you'll be able to pinpoint the problem to the ignition control module or the ignition coil or the Profile Ignition Pickup sensor (PIP sensor) in four easy test steps.
-This test will only help you in a ‘Cranks but Does Not Start Condition’.
+In this fast test, you'll be able to pinpoint the problem to the ignition control module or the ignition coil or the Profile Ignition Pickup (PIP) sensor in four easy test steps.

 - TEST 3 Ignition Coil Switching Signal.

 You can find this tutorial in Spanish here: Cómo Probar El Módulo De Encendido De Ford (Montado En El Distribuidor) (at: autotecnico-online.com).

 How Does The Ignition Control Module Work?